Xeuz-x/FingerPrint/readme.md

 [Fork: Modified to work as a password manager](https://github.com/luspock/FingerPrint)

-Ps.
-A really bad attempt at a password manager.
+A password manager that uses windows biometrics.
+(PS.
+A really bad attempt at a password manager)
-A password manager that uses windows biometrics

 ## How to use ✒️